jwlee2218/zero/angelswing/readme.md

 But the results were 'path.svg' and 'path2.svg'

-Found document about making svg file was converting only the largest contour and canny edge was to thin to vectorize
+Found document about making svg file was converting only the largest contour but canny edges were too thin to vectorize

 ## edge detection 2
 Converted given image into black and white only image.

-Got the star shaped figure right while the others are not making the contours but silhouette.
+Got the star shaped figure correct while the others were not making the contours but only silhouettes.

 Moreover, the image itself is considered as a figure and a large rectangular box is drawn but I couldn't notice it.

-Anyway, it was the most successful work just right before I got the first success file
+Anyway, it was the most successful work until I got the first success file

 ## edge detection 3